 Emily T. Ross - Child Custody Attorney Magnolia, TX

 Emily T. Ross is a family law & child custody attorney practicing in Magnolia, TX.
 You can expect that your custody matter will be handled with a personalized approach and commonsense perspective.
-From the outset, Emily is dedicated to learning about you and your family.
-Because she needs to understand the current situation and your goals.
-Then she will work toward creating a practical solution that encourages and promotes your relationship with your child.
+From the outset, we strive to understand your current situation and create a practical solution that encourages and promotes your relationship with your child.

 Custody of the children is often the most hotly contested issue that a couple will have to face during the divorce process.
 If unable to reach an agreement, a Court is required to resolve all issues regarding legal custody, physical custody and child and medical support to ensure that orders are in place to protect the best interest and stability of the children.
 Working with an experienced Magnolia, TX child custody attorney can help protect both your child’s best interest and your rights as a parent.